phetsims/phet-info/doc/phet-software-design-patterns.md

 In the above example, this would mean creating the HSlider externally then passing it in to the MyNodeTypeWithHSliderInIt constructor.

-### Required Named Parameters
+### Required fields
-If one or more of the options are required, then `options` should be renamed  to `config`.
+If one or more of the fields in `option`s is required, then `options` should be renamed  to `config`.
 See https://github.com/phetsims/tasks/issues/930
 In the `_.extend` call, the options should be commented as to whether they are required or optional.
 Following the `_.extend` call, required fields should have an assertion to verify they were provided.
 For example:
 ```js